SalvatorePreviti/roaring-node/documentation/api/index.d/roaringbitmap32.md

 ### fromArrayAsync(values)

 Creates an instance of RoaringBitmap32 from the given Iterable asynchrnously in a parallel thread.
-Is faster to pass a Uint32Array instance instead of an array or an iterable.

 If a plain array or a plain iterable is passed, a temporary Uint32Array will be created synchronously.

 NOTE: This method will throw a TypeError if a RoaringBitmap32 is passed as argument.

 Returns a Promise that resolves to a new RoaringBitmap32 instance.
 Creates an instance of RoaringBitmap32 from the given Iterable asynchrnously in a parallel thread.
-Is faster to pass a Uint32Array instance instead of an array or an iterable.

 If a plain array or a plain iterable is passed, a temporary Uint32Array will be created synchronously.

 NOTE: This method will throw a TypeError if a RoaringBitmap32 is passed as argument.

 When deserialization is completed or failed, the given callback will be executed.

 ```typescript